Khalidpy7/Trigo.py/README.md

 The program first displays its banner and asks whether you want to continue. fileciteturn0file0L129-L131

-Enter:
+When prompted, enter:

 ```text
 y
 ```

+---

+# 🎮 STEP 6 — CHOOSE A CALCULATION MODE

-Then select one of the available modes:
+After starting the program, choose one of these modes:

 ```text
 (a) find trignometric ratio.